Build an Angle Grinder Stand from an Old Bicycle Frame

 🛠️ What we’ll make and why

 My goal was simple: build a reliable, safe fixture that holds an angle grinder in a repeatable position so I can use it like a mini chop saw, bench grinder, or sanding station.
-The bicycle frame provides a ready-made backbone, the wheel hub and fork make great pivot points, and a few plates and welds turn everything into a rigid tool.
+The bicycle frame provides a ready-made backbone.
+The wheel hub and fork make great pivot points.
+A few plates and welds turn everything into a rigid tool.

 🔧 Materials and tools you’ll need

-- Old bicycle frame (any size will do, but a sturdy steel frame is best)
+• Old bicycle frame (any size works, but a sturdy steel frame is best)

-- Angle grinder discs appropriate for the task (cutoff wheels for cutting; grinding wheels for grinding; flap/wire wheels for finishing)
+• Angle grinder discs suited to the task: cutoff wheels for cutting, grinding wheels for grinding, flap or wire wheels for finishing

 ⚙️ Step-by-step build process